 Critical Feminist Studies

-The Critical Feminist Studies Working Group [CFSWG] of the Cultural Studies Association [www.culturalstudiesassociation.org] is pleased to invite submissions for one roundtable and one panel to be presented at the 2017 conference:
+The Critical Feminist Studies Working Group [CFSWG] of the Cultural Studies Association [www.culturalstudiesassociation.org] is pleased to invite submissions for one roundtable and one panel to be presented at the 2018 conference, which will take place at Carnegie Mellon University from May 31-June 2:

-- What cultural spaces/cultural products/case studies illustrate the connections between capitalism and affect through an intersectional lens of Critical Feminist Studies?
+- What cultural spaces/cultural products/case studies operate as a promotion and/or policing of interventional strategies?
+How does this limit or expand the intersectional lens of Critical Feminist Studies?

-- What are the gendered, racializing, classed, and disabling effects of capitalism and debt in both theory and in practice?
+- What are the cisgendering, racializing, and disabling effects of feminist interventions?
+How does neoliberalism and globalization play a part in these effects?

-- Panel on Critical Feminist Studies and Social Justice
+Panel on Critical Feminist Studies and the Possibilities for Social Justice Interventions

-- What is the future of social justice advocacy under Trump’s presidency?
+- What is the future of social justice interventions under Trump’s administration?

-- Should we continue to imagine ‘feminist utopias’, or are there other productive conceptions to focus our efforts towards?
+- Should we continue to imagine ‘feminist utopias’ as a strategy of intervention, or are there other possible conceptions and strategies to develop and defend?

 We encourage papers that draw from diverse fields including but not limited to: women's and gender studies, sexuality studies, feminist philosophy, sociology, anthropology, political economy, critical race theory, postcolonial theory, media studies, critical disability studies, and/or cultural studies.

-Please indicate which of the panels you would like to apply for with a brief abstract of your paper/presentation (500-700 words) and a short bio (in one document) to the EasyChair admission platform by January 2, 2017.
+You need to be a CSA member to submit.
+Please indicate which of the panels you would like to apply for with a brief abstract of your paper/presentation (500-700 words) and a short bio (in one document) to the EasyChair admission platform by February 16, 2018.

 Dara Persis & Jennifer Scuro